joemfb/mardev/docs/hoon/twig.md

 the [urbytes](https://urbit.org/docs/byte/): bottom-up lessons that'll have you on your feet quickly.

+TODO: 10 second introduction to Hoon

+define noun
+all twigs produce a noun

 #### title

 Twig titles have three parts: keyword, rune, rune pronunciation: